raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 `Lwt.catch: (unit -> 'a t) -> (exn -> 'a t) -> 'a t`
 The function `catch` attaches a handler to a given promise.
 The handler is called if the promise is rejected.
-This gives an oportunity to transform a rejection into a fulfillement.
+This gives an opportunity to transform a rejection into a fulfillement.
 Typical use is along the lines of:

 ```